project-sbc/Handheld-Control-Panel/README.md

 All GPD devices are compatible with most features.
 Only new devices such as the Win Max 2 AMD and win 4 will have fan support.

 ## Steam
-Steam Deck is compatible but some features may not work due to the way the controller.
+Steam Deck is compatible but some features may not work due to the controller implementation.
 No fan support.

 ## Anbernic
 Win600.
 No fan support.